 Regent policy, "Additional Remuneration for Consultative Services" sets forth policy on additional remuneration for consultative services.
 Separate policies apply to faculty in the School of Medicine, who are subject to provisions of the Medical Services Foundation.

-Administrative policy sets forth policy prohibiting sexual harassment and related retaliation on University campuses and in University activities and programs.
-This policy sets forth sexual harassment policy, policy concerning amorous relationships, and contains additional provisions.
-Campuses are required to establish procedures to enforce policy on sexual harassment.
+Administrative policy sets forth policy prohibiting sexual misconduct and related retaliation on University campuses and in University activities and programs.
 Regent policy forms the basis of this APS.

 A. Performance Ratings